Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Layers/ChangeBlendRenderer/readme.md

 ## How to use the sample

-Choose and adjust the altitude, azimuth, slope type and color ramp type settings to update the image.
+Choose and adjust the altitude, azimuth, slope type, and color ramp type settings to update the image.

 ## How it works